 The home directory contains an app's content, and application code can write to it.
 If an app runs on multiple instances, the home directory is shared among all instances so that all instances see the same directory.
 So, for example, if an app saves uploaded files to the home directory, those files are immediately available to all instances.

 There is also a limited capability for apps to establish one local loopback connection, and have an app listen on that local loopback socket.
 This feature exists primarily to enable apps that listen on local loopback sockets as part of their functionality.
-Note that each app sees a "private" loopback connection; app "A" cannot listen to a local loopback socket established by app "B".
+Each app sees a "private" loopback connection.
+App "A" cannot listen to a local loopback socket established by app "B".

 Named pipes are also supported as an inter-process communication (IPC) mechanism between different processes that collectively run an app.
 For example, the IIS FastCGI module relies on named pipes to coordinate the individual processes that run PHP pages.

 As noted earlier, apps run inside of low-privileged worker processes using a random application pool identity.
 Application code has access to the memory space associated with the worker process, as well as any child processes that may be spawned by CGI processes or other applications.
 However, one app cannot access the memory or data of another app even if it is on the same virtual machine.

 Apps can run scripts or pages written with supported web development frameworks.
 App Service doesn't configure any web framework settings to more restricted modes.
 For example, ASP.NET apps running on App Service run in "full" trust as opposed to a more restricted trust mode.
 Web frameworks, including both classic ASP and ASP.NET, can call in-process COM components (but not out of process COM components) like ADO (ActiveX Data Objects) that are registered by default on the Windows operating system.